 Two direct listings in one day.
 Lots to talk about.
 Asana started trading just a bit after noon Eastern today, quickly zooming to roughly about $29 a share in early trading this afternoon.
 Meanwhile,

-Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast (now on Twitter!), where we unpack the numbers behind the headlines.
+Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
 This is Equity Monday, our weekly kickoff that tracks the latest big